 The Crowner House, Another Otis Wheelock Creation In Watertown, N.Y.

-Other businesses and buildings neighboring the Crowner House included the Globe Store, the Kaiser Block which housed the Green Lantern Restaurant, and the City Hotel which was home to the Royal Barbershop.
-In later years, the Crowner House would also become home to the Par Super Market, the second one in the city with the other being located on Mill St.
+Other businesses and buildings neighboring the Crowner House included the Globe Store, the Kaiser Block, which housed the Green Lantern Restaurant, and the City Hotel, home to the Royal Barbershop.
+In later years, the Crowner House would also become home to the Par Super Market, the second one in the city, with the other being located on Mill St.

 John Haddock would note in his historical account of Jefferson County in 1894’s The Growth of a Century–

 Though far more modern (than the Oakland House), the Crowner House, on Court Street, is a well-known and always popular public house.
 The Wilder Brothers (George and Solon) are proprietors, and give personal attention to the business.
 By its door must necessarily pass all the teams that come to the city over the lower (Court St) bridge.
 Its character as a good, moderate-priced hotel has been well established for so long a time that its patronage has increased from year to year.
 Under its present (1890s) management it is better than ever.

 In 1905, there were plans to add another floor to the Crowner House, but there was a lack of availability of bricks and ultimately, the work was never done.
 In 1910, the Crowner House would see a number of improvements made, including the enlargement of its dining room and “a beautiful steel ceiling and paneled steel wainscoting,” according to the Daily Times.

 While the Crowner House would enjoy a fine reputation in its early days, the area that it was located in became known as Watertown’s “Red Light” district, with everything from prostitution, to bar brawls, and murder.
 With such nearby bars as Bucket of Blood and the Pig’s Ear, it’s good that the Jefferson Count Jail wasn’t too far up the street.